ipartzix/Python---Beginner-Intermediate/README.md

 # Python---Beginner-Intermediate
 This repo is a collection of Python basics I learned step-by-step.
 I made it to revise concepts and also help juniors or beginners who want to start Python easily with clear examples.
-All pdf I take from Code with Harry sir's youtube playlist
+All pdf I take from Code with Harry sir's youtube playlist.
 ---
 # title: Python Learning Repository
 description: A structured Python programming repository covering core concepts, designed for self-learning and to assist beginners with practical examples.